 Harare

-Some banks do not recognise this code and the deletion of 2 X’s seems to do the trick.
+Some banks do not recognise this code and the addition of 2 X’s seems to do the trick.

 If you are asked for details